-The Monetary Policy Committee (MPC), led by the Reserve Bank of India, announced decrease in repo rate by 50 basis points on 6 June 2025.
-The current repo rate is 5.50% while the reverse repo rate stands unchanged at 3.35%.
+The Monetary Policy Committee (MPC), led by the Reserve Bank of India has further reduced the repo rate by 25 basis points.
+The repo rate now stands at 5.25% effective from 5 December 2025.
+This is the fourth repo rate revision in 2025.

 Borrowers take loans from banks and financial organizations, who provide these loans after charging a certain amount of interest.
 Therefore, the rate at which the borrower takes the loan is known as the Cost of Credit.

-In the very same manner, banks and financial organizations borrow money from the Reserve Bank of India by selling their surplus government securities. to maintain liquidity.
-The rate at which they borrow money is referred to as repo rate.
+In the very same manner, banks and financial organizations borrow money from the Reserve Bank of India by selling their surplus government securities to maintain liquidity.
+The rate at which they borrow money is referred to as the repo rate.

 A high Repo Rate will result in a higher cost of short-term funds.
 Similarly, if the Repo Rate is low, it automatically brings down the amount of interest which banks will have to pay on the borrowed funds.